Go Deep: Live performances

 Jackson sang the song during the encore of her 1998–99 The Velvet Rope Tour, on a stage decorated with chandeliers.
 Natasha Kassulke from Wisconsin State Journal complimented the performance, saying it "came off as an electric dance groove echoing some trip hop talents".
 The performance of the song at the October 11, 1998, show in New York City, at the Madison Square Garden, was broadcast during a special titled The Velvet Rope: Live in Madison Square Garden by HBO, and it was included on the concert's VHS home video release, The Velvet Rope Tour: Live in Concert (1999).
-Jackson performed the Timbaland remix version on her 2019 Janet Jackson: Metamorphosis Las Vegas residency.
+Jackson performed the Timbaland remix version on her 2019 Janet Jackson: Metamorphosis Las Vegas residency and was also added to her 2024-2025 Las Vegas residency titled Janet Jackson: Las Vegas.